-Transitioning to Frigoglass in 2002, Dimitris demonstrated his skills as Regional Operations Director and product lines and manufacturing facilities.
+Transitioning to Frigoglass in 2002, Dimitris demonstrated his skills as Regional Operations Director and later as Cool Operations Director, overseeing expansive operations across Europe, Asia, and Africa.
+Notably, he orchestrated the company's successful entry into the Chinese market, establishing local product lines and manufacturing facilities.

-Notably, he orchestrated the company's successful entry into the Chinese market, establishing local fastest-growing conglomerate in Mediterranean aquaculture.
+From 2008 to February 2019, Dimitris served as CEO of Andromeda Group, steering it to become the fastest-growing conglomerate in Mediterranean aquaculture.
 Under his visionary leadership, Andromeda expanded its footprint into Spain and executed strategic acquisitions of major industry players in Greece, such as Nireas and Selonda.
 He navigated the complex regulatory landscape, leading the approval process of acquisitions by the European Competition Commission and ensuring seamless integration of the acquired entities.